calebtuttle/portfoliobuilder/README.md

 If all of the above ran without errors or exceptions, you successfully purchased the ~500 stocks in the S&P500 and weighted them equally.
 For a full list of commands and their descriptions, see the [commands page](docs/commands.md).

 ## Contribute
 I welcome all contributions!
 Feel free to find bugs, address bugs, add commands/features, and improve the documentation.
-Also feel free to fork this project and make your own version.

 There are, however, a few items that are high priority in my mind: testing and a GUI.
 I invite people to try to find bugs; and for front-end-oriented devs, I would love help with an interface.